Smart Schools Bond Act

 If approved by the State’s voters in November, funding from the Smart Schools Bond Act would be used for enhanced education technology in schools, with eligible projects including the purchase of classroom technology for use by students and teachers, as well as infrastructure improvements to bring high-speed broadband to schools and communities in their school district.
 Additionally, Smart Schools will enable long-term investments in full-day pre-kindergarten through the construction of new pre-kindergarten classroom space, replace classroom trailers with permanent classroom space and make investments in high-tech school safety projects.

-The Smart Schools Bond Act will appear on the general election ballot State-wide on November 4, 2014.
-It will read:
+The Smart Schools Bond Act will appeared on the general election ballot State-wide on November 4, 2014.
+It read: